mariusmym/LedClock-Resized/LedClock_Resized/readme.md

 - 3D printed parts can be printed on smaller printers because the base is split in half (you have to assemble it with some M3 screws and nuts).
 I printed my parts on an Ender3 V2, so I guess anyone can print them.
 - 3D printed parts can be printed without supports.
 Please check 3mf folder to see orientation if you can't figure it out.
 - controller board, led 7segments and dots now uses only 0805 SMD components for easier soldering.
 I don't have a reflow hot-plate so I made the assembly by hand.
 - controller board now uses an **ESP32 D1 Mini** [link for reference](https://www.aliexpress.com/item/1005003746817278.html) for more convenience.
 By using an embedded ESP32 you will have to overcomplicate the board.
 Another reason for using a dedicated ESP32 D1 Mini is because some of the components required in the original design are impossible to solder by hand (CP2102).
+I f you want, **you can use the original controller board design**, is fully compatible with **LedClock-Resized**.

 ## Firmware